Free admission. Open daily. Leashed pets welcome.

 Forsyth Park is a must-see for any visitor to Savannah.
 Dating from 1851, it is one of the oldest and prettiest urban parks in the United States.

 Its original 10 acres center on the distinctive fountain, surrounded by Savannah's characteristic moss-hung oaks and in spring, flowering azaleas.
 The lower portion of the park, added a few decades later, was formerly a military parade ground.
-Today it is used for sports and recreation, and is the site of Forsyth Park’s Fragrant Garden, plus a café and visitor center.
+Today it is used for sports and recreation, and is the site of Forsyth Park’s Fragrant Garden.

 The park also hosts numerous festivals and special events (see full list), from the year-round weekly farmers’ market to arts and food festivals, cultural celebrations and fundraiser events.